TerrainBento/umami/docs/source/index.rst

 Contributing
 ------------

 All contributions are welcome.
+Make an `issue on GitHub`_ to file a bug report.

-Please read the following page for more information.
+If you are planning to contribute to the source code, please read the following page for more information.

 .. toctree::
     :maxdepth: 1